Duke Montana: Career

-In 2008 Duke Montana took part in the album Ministero dell'Inferno (2010), including collaborations with Italian rappers such as Club Dogo, Marracash, Fabri Fibra, and Noyz Narcos.
+In 2008, Duke Montana took part in the album Ministero dell'Inferno (2010), including collaborations with Italian rappers such as Club Dogo, Marracash, Fabri Fibra, and Noyz Narcos.
 During these years he performed in many concerts all around Italy and Switzerland.
 In 2011 he gave birth to the project "Black Bandana Click".

 In 2011, Montana released the album Grind Music II, self-produced and distributed by Edel Music.
 In the same year he published his further album, Stay Gold, produced by Sick Luke.
 It included collaboration with the American hip-hop group Onyx ("Bloodsport"), Club Dogo ("Carta Viola"), Fabri Fibra ("Alphabet Killers"), and other mainstream and underground rappers.
 In 2012, he recorded the track "Smashin' (Italian Remix)" featuring Onyx and The Beatnuts.
 Currently he is the president of Golden Age Biz, his personal label, which has a partnership with Sony BMG for distribution and Live Nation Entertainment for his live tours.
 It also deals with the production of Black Barz and other emerging underground rappers.
-On the 15 July 2012, Montana opened the first and the only Italian date of the American rapper Wiz Khalifa, in Milan, together with Fedez.
+On 15 July 2012, Montana opened the first and the only Italian date of the American rapper Wiz Khalifa, in Milan, together with Fedez.